Table of Contents

-So, shopping can be sensory-rich, there is often a lot of noise and bright lights.
-There can be strong smells.
-However, even pleasant ones like fresh bread from a bakery can cause sensory overload and be overwhelming.
+So, shopping can be sensory-rich as there is often a lot of noise, bright lights and strong smells.
+However, even pleasant smells, like fresh bread from a bakery, can cause sensory overload and be overwhelming.

 Sensory overload means that at least one, but often more than one sense, is receiving too much information.
 Specifically, shopping causes sensory overload because it is sensory-rich and people with sensory overload find it unpleasant to be in a place that is noisy, busy, crowded, and bright.
 Additionally, they find moving around with many people difficult.
 Finally, they might worry about being able to access the bathroom.

 How does a store create a sensory-friendly shopping experience?

 The following list will help get you started creating a sensory-friendly shopping experience.
-Furthermore, this list of recommendations, when implemented will make shopping more comfortable for people with other disorders, disabilities, or differences.
+Furthermore, this list of recommendations, when implemented will make shopping a more comfortable experience for people with other disorders, disabilities, or differences.